aptise/peter_sslers/README.md

 Peter has absolutely no security measures and should only be used by people who understand that (that should be a self-selecting group, because many people won't want this tool).
 Peter is a honeybadger, he don't care.
 He just takes what he wants.

-Peter offers several commandline tools, so spinning up a tool "webserver" mode may not be necessary at all, or might only be needed for brief periods of time.
+Peter offers several commandline tools -- so spinning up a tool "webserver" mode may not be necessary at all -- or might only be needed for brief periods of time.

-SqlAlchemy is the backing database library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). `sqlite` is the default, but this has been tested on postgres.  sqlite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines for distribution and local viewings.
+SqlAlchemy is the backing database library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). `sqlite` is the default, but the package has been tested against postgres.  sqlite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines for distribution and local viewings.

 ## Why?
-And a personal note:

-I hate having to spend time on DevOps tasks; I would rather spend time on the Product or consumer sides.
+Most of us hate having to spend time on DevOps tasks.
+Personally, I would rather spend time working on the Product or consumer sides.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
 This is pre-release and still being worked on as it fixes new issues on a production system.
-PRs are absolutely welcome, even if just a test-suite.
+PRs are absolutely welcome, even if just fixes or additions to the test-suite.

 # An important WARNING: